OrqueIO/Orqueio-bpm-examples/dmn-engine/dmn-engine-java-main-method/README.md

-# Camunda Dmn Engine in a Java Main Method
+# Orqueio Dmn Engine in a Java Main Method

-This example demonstrates how to use the [Camunda DMN engine] as library in a custom application.
+This example demonstrates how to use the [Orqueio DMN engine] as library in a custom application.
 The DMN Engine is added to the example as a Maven dependency.
 The example contains a Java class with a Main Method in which the DMN Engine is bootstraped and used to execute a decision table loaded from the classpath.